What is Jon Ronson's new podcast The Last Days of August about?

 “The reason she couldn’t tell me was it would seem like she was trying to pass the blame to Kevin when she would be the one who’d look terrible.
 But she said she was in this very frustrating position where people keep telling her about Kevin and August and she can’t say anything.
 And she was crying and saying ‘someone needs to help me’.
 So that was enough for me and Lina to think, ‘we’ve got to keep going and see where this takes us’.”

-The presenter and producer decided to distance themselves from Kevin for a while.
+The presenter and producer decided to avoid Kevin for a while.
 “For the first couple of months, we didn’t talk to him because we were trying to figure out what was going on and I didn’t want to be calling Kevin and saying ‘oh my god, we’ve just heard this’.”

 But interviews with Kevin do feature heavily in the podcast, with Ronson eventually putting the various aspersions cast by the industry to August’s husband and recording his response.
 “The fact we were open and honest with him really helped.
 I think some journalists want to be secretive but we decided we absolutely owed Kevin to be open and honest with him about the things people were saying and how the story was evolving.”